zulip/zulip/docs/prod-maintain-secure-upgrade.md

 ./manage.py knight username@example.com -f
 ```

-#### Creating api super users with manage.py
+#### Creating API super users with manage.py

 If you need to manage the IRC, Jabber, or Zephyr mirrors, you will
-need to create api super users.
+need to create API super users.
 To do this, use `./manage.py knight`
 with the `--permission=api_super_user` argument.
 See
 `bots/irc-mirror.py` and `bots/jabber_mirror.py` for further detail on
 these.